 - Side effects.
 To learn about side effects of Qulipta, see this article.
 You can also look at the Qulipta prescribing information.

-- Details about episodic migraine.
+- Details about episodic migraine or chronic migraine.
 For details about your condition, see our headache and migraine hub.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.